King of the Coral Sea: Production

+Financed was raised following the success of The Phantom Stockman.

 Lee Robinson had previously made a documentary on the pearling industry, The Pearlers (1949).
 All Australian slang was removed from the script to ensure it would not be confusing for international audiences.
 The shoot took place from June to October 1953.

 Casting

 The supporting cast included Rod Taylor in his film debut.
 He played an American who elected to stay on in Australia after World War II, a character Robinson created with the aim of making the film appealing to the international market.
 Taylor, Robinson, Rafferty, Charles Tingwell and Lloyd Berrell all knew each other from working in Sydney radio.
 Also featured in the cast were Ilma Adey, a model and cabaret entertainer without any previous acting experience, and Frances Chin Soon, a local nurse from Thursday Island.

 Underwater photography

 The film was shot almost entirely on location on Thursday Island, except for the underwater footage, which was filmed off Green Island.
 Noel Monkman was primarily responsible for this.
 The filming was unique as the cameraman and the actors dived with a rare scuba known as the Lawson Lung.
 It was a patent violation of the Cousteau-Gagnan patented Aqua Lung.
 It had a unique appearance, which came from the tank being worn on the diver's back, with the regulator worn on the chest.
 The Lawson Lung was made in Sydney in small numbers, because getting scuba gear in Australia was very difficult at the time.
 Rafferty dived in an open British made Heinke helmet as well as using the Lawson Lung towards the end of the film.
 Thursday Island was known for its pearl shells, which were collected for jewelry and buttons.
 The film was noted for the documentation of pearl shell divers and the luggers they sailed in.